learning-zone/ielts-materials/README.md

 Overall, the proportion of paper and cardboard that was recycled was the highest of the four class of material, but this category experienced a decline after 1994, whereas there was a continuing upward trend in the recycling of the other materials.

-## Q. ***Learning english at school is often seen as more important than learning local languages.
-If these are not taught many are at risk of dying out.
-In Your Opinion, is it important for everyone to learn english?
-Should we try to ensure the survival of local languages and if so, how?***
+## Q. ***Learning English at school is often seen as more important than learning local languages.
+If these are not taught, many are at risk of dying out.
+In your opinion, is it important for everyone to learn English?
+Should we try to ensure the survival of local languages and, if so, how?***

 Over the recent years, globalization has led to the free exchange of ideas and cultures.
 This inturn led to an extensive use of english as a **lingua franca**.
 In todays world learning this language is mandatory to succeed in life.
 At the same time local languages have to be preserved.